Plaza Theatre (El Paso): History

-Opening night was on September 12, 1930 with the movie "Follow Through" to a capacity crowd of 2,410.
+Opening night was on September 12, 1930 with the movie Follow Thru to a capacity crowd of 2,410.
 Although several theaters existed in downtown El Paso at the time the Plaza Theatre opened, its size, elaborate decor, and technical innovations made it stand out.
 It was advertised as the largest theater of its kind between Dallas and Los Angeles.
 The Plaza has been a vaudeville or burlesque house as well as also showing movies.
 The theater featured an "atmospheric" ceiling complete with twinkling stars which were astronomically correct stars and projections of lazily floating clouds.
 It was the first public theater in the United States with air conditioning.

 In 1933, Interstate Theaters purchased the Plaza Theatre.
 On February 10, 1934, the Plaza's very first stage drama, Richelieu, was performed.
 The cast included then famous Walter Hampton, Dallas Anderson, John Davenport and Mable More.
 In 1939, the theater showed Gone With the Wind in two different showings because of Jim Crow laws in El Paso.
 The first showing was whites only, but a civil rights activist, Betty Mary Goetting, prevailed on the Plaza Theatre to show a midnight screening which African Americans could attend.
 The midnight show of Gone With the Wind was reported to be "packed."
-In 1949, the Plaza hosted the world premier of the film "El Paso," which drew a capacity and star-studded crowd, and also showed Tom Lea's "The Brave Bulls."
+In 1949, the Plaza hosted the world premier of the film El Paso, which drew a capacity and star-studded crowd, and also showed Tom Lea's The Brave Bulls.